-I'm sure I gave birth to my two daughters only a couple of years ago, but they already appear to be adolescents.
+I'm sure I gave birth to my two daughters only a couple of years ago, yet they already appear to be adolescents.

 And what seemed like only a few days ago my daughter ran upstairs to find her tellytubbie yet came back down wearing heels and looking like a young woman.